5 things we learned from Seahawks as they prepare for NFL draft

-RENTON — The hard work of the NFL draft — trips to the combine and pro days, and hosting visits for players at the VMAC — is just about over the Seahawks.
+RENTON — The hard work of the NFL draft — trips to the combine and pro days, and hosting visits for players at the VMAC — is just about over for the Seahawks.

-With the deadline passing on Wednesday for teams to bring in players for visits, the harder work remains — figuring out what to do with all the information accumulated and deciding who to take when the draft is held April 27-29.
+With the deadline passing Wednesday for teams to bring in players for visits, the harder work remains — figuring out what to do with all the information accumulated and deciding who to take when the draft is held April 27-29.

-As Seahawks coach Pete Carroll and general manager John Schneider met the media Wednesday for their annual pre-draft news conference they said that while they obviously have ideas on who will be available at the fifth pick, they have to prepare for every eventuality.
+As Seahawks coach Pete Carroll and general manager John Schneider met the media Wednesday for their annual pre-draft news conference, they said that while they obviously have ideas on who will be available at the fifth pick, they have to prepare for every eventuality.

 “There’s just a ton of different variables up there,’’ Schneider said.
 “A lot of different scenarios.
 A lot of different ways we can go.’’